peterlidee/next16-params-searchparams/texts/2-example.md

-# An example of using params and searchParams in Next 16
+# An example of using async params and async searchParams in Next 16

 Our goal is to write tests and mocks for `params`, `searchParams` and some hooks.
 Therefore we need something to test.
 That is what we will be doing in this chapter.
 Here is what we will build: